barteec/My-helper-Functions/README.md

 Business hours - set your weekly work hours

-Check 4 NaA's - different ways to check for NAs
+Check 4 Na's - different ways to check for NAs

 Data.table Replace NA- way to replace NA in a data.table